bilde2910/FreeField/docs/accounts.rst

 various actions on individual registered users, such as deleting their account.
-Actions can be performed on several accounts at once through selecting an action for several users in the list, which will then be applied all at once when clicking on "Save settings."
-The available actions for registered users are as
+Actions can be performed on several accounts at once through selecting an action for several users in the list, which will then be applied all at once when clicking on :guilabel:`Save settings`.
+The available actions for registered users are as follows:
-follows:

 Delete account
    This action will, if selected, delete the user's account from the FreeField users database.

-Note that it will not delete references to the user in other locations, such as the Pokéstops database - if the user has submitted a Pokéstop on the map, or was the last person to report research for some Pokéstop, then the account ID of the user will still be stored in the Pokéstops database, although the list in the Pokéstops section on the administration pages will display "<DeletedUser>" rather than the username of the deleted user.
+   .. note:: This will not delete references to the user in other locations,
+             such as the Pokéstops database - if the user has submitted a Pokéstop on the map, or was the last person to report research for some Pokéstop, then the account ID of the user will still be stored in the Pokéstops database, although the list in the Pokéstops section on the administration pages will display "<DeletedUser>" rather than the username of the deleted user.

-   A user whose account has been deleted will still be able to sign up again later if they attempt to log in.
+   .. important:: A user whose account has been deleted will still be able to
+                  sign up again later if they attempt to log in.
 This will also re-link any references to the user in other places, such as in the Pokéstops database.

 Log out everywhere
    If you believe that a user has had their accounts compromised, or for some